 - Usang Maria Assim (South Africa) – Senior Researcher Children’s Rights Project, Dullah Omar Institute for Constitutional Law, Governance and Human Rights, University of the Western Cape

-- Vitit Muntarbhorn (Thailand) – Former Independent Expert on protection against violence and discrimination based on sexual orientation and gender identity (2016 –present).
+- Vitit Muntarbhorn (Thailand) – UN Independent Expert on protection against violence and discrimination based on sexual orientation and gender identity (2016 –present).
 Former Rapporteur on the Sale of Children, Child Prostitution and Child Pornography (1990 – 1994)

 - Jo Becker (United States) – Advocacy director of the Children’s Rights Division at Human Rights Watch (HRW)

-- Benoit Van Keirsbilck (Belgium) – Director of the Belgian section of Defence for Children International (DCI), President of the International Executive Council (International board) of DCI
+- Benoit Van Keirsbilck (Belgium) – Director of Defence for Children International (DCI) – Belgium

 Given the goals, the Study will include the following elements:

 A review of relevant legal standards can be found here.

 To document the numbers of children deprived of liberty, the study will collect data, including disaggregated data on age, gender, vulnerable groups, and the reason/basis for detention (based on the above scope), through different methodologies:

 - Global Study Questionnaire